quiltingcode/pp4-craft-cafe/README.md

 </details><br/>

-Once the booking request is sent successfully, the user can see the details of the booking in their profile page, and monitor the approval status to see when Admin Confirm the booking.
-There is currently no notification to the user for this status change at present, but in future I would like to add in an email notification system for when bookings are approved and the status changes to confirmed.
+Once the booking request is sent successfully, the user can see the details of the booking in their profile page, and monitor the approval status to see when Admin confirms the booking.
+There is currently no external email notification to the user for this status change at present, but in future I would like to add in an email notification system for when bookings are approved and the status changes to confirmed.

 ### **Craft Cafe Community**